 Whether mental health issues qualify may also depend on the severity.
 For example, if a panic attack hospitalizes you and you’re unable to work, it may better justify a short-term policy’s payout.
 In contrast, a stress leave may create a grey area to qualify for short-term disability insurers.

 Whether you should purchase short-term disability insurance depends on you and your family’s needs.
 First, figure out how much income you’ll need to replace if you face an unfortunate circumstance that leaves you unable to work.
 Could employment insurance payouts cover this amount?
 Or do you need additional coverage?

 Further, your employer may sponsor short-term disability coverage.
 This might be a cheap option for you to cover some of your income, but it might not provide enough to fit your family’s needs.
 This might mean purchasing additional policies or upgrading your work plan.

-It’s beneficial to work with an insurance advisor to determine what your short-term disability needs are.
+It’s beneficial to work with an insurance advisor to determine what your short-term disability needs are and how much a short term disablity insurance policy costs.
 A member of the PolicyAdvisor can review your employer-provided plan and make sure you have a short-term disability policy that matches your needs.
 Schedule a call with one of our experts today and ensure your family is protected if you ever face an illness, accident, or injury.

 Who sells disability insurance?

 Many insurance companies also sell disability insurance products, and there’s one quick, simple marketplace that lets you compare them all.